hurshd0/cs224n/README.md

 Self-study on Stanford's CS 224n, Winter 2019, here you will find coursework lecture notes, completed assignments and extra resource links.

+> NOTE: Solutions are ungraded so no guarantee they are correct.

 ---

 ### Lecture 1 - Introduction and Word Vectors